carissa888/working-build/README.md

-pathway.lds.org
+Working Build - pathway.lds.org
 ===============

-Current build of the pathway.lds.org site: http://byuipathway.github.io/working-build
+Illustrative staging site for pathway.lds.org:
+Use this repo to demonstate the design or function of a page publicly before submitting it to ICS.

+Page renderings are published at: http://byuipathway.github.io/working-build

-Files are located in the gh-pages branch
+Staging files must only reside in the gh-pages branch.